Waelr1985/MULTI-AI-AGENT-PROJECT/README.md

 # Multi AI Agent Project

+About This App

+Lightweight chat application with a Streamlit frontend and FastAPI backend.

+Uses a single LangGraph ReAct agent powered by Groq (ChatGroq) and optional Tavily web search.

+Frontend posts to POST /chat; backend validates the model, builds the agent with your system prompt and search setting, then returns the answer.

+Runs locally or in Docker; CI/CD via Jenkins to AWS ECS Fargate.

+Add More Agents

+Define additional agent builders (different prompts/tools/models) in app/core/ai_agent.py.

+Create a simple agent registry (e.g., {"default": ..., "researcher": ..., "analyst": ...}) and select from it at runtime.

+Extend the API request schema to include agent_name and route to the chosen builder in app/backend/api.py.

+Update the Streamlit UI to add an “Agent” dropdown and include agent_name in the payload in app/frontend/ui.py.

+Optional: Use LangGraph to wire multiple agents into a collaboration graph (router/supervisor, debate, or hand‑off patterns).

 A lightweight multi‑agent chat system featuring:
 - FastAPI backend that hosts an AI agent endpoint.
 - Streamlit frontend to configure a system prompt, choose a Groq model, optionally enable web search (Tavily), and chat with the agent.